- Axolotls are rare salamanders categorized by their colors and color patterns.

 Although at first glance this is easy to mistake for the standard albino, the leucistic axolotl actually has more translucent see-through skin with red gill filaments and dark brown or black eyes.
 The main difference, biologically, is that the albino version is produced from a reduction of just the pigment melanin, whereas the leucistic version is produced from the reduction of all pigments in the skin.
 An alternative version called the speckled leucistic morph has the same translucent skin color but also some dark green, brown, or black speckles on the head, back, and tail.

 The larvae start out as a regular leucistic morph, and then the speckles appear as the pigment cells mature.
-Both the leucistic and the speckled are considered to be fairly common morphs in the axolotl pet trade.
+Both the leucistic and the speckled are considered to be fairly common morphs of axolotl color in the pet trade.

 #8: Piebald Axolotl